ebeaufay/threedtiles/README.md

     setTimeout(()=>{

         ogc3DTile.rotateOnAxis(new THREE.Vector3(1, 0, 0), Math.PI * -0.5);
-        ogc3DTile.updateMatrix();
-        ogc3DTile.updateMatrixWorld(true);
+        ogc3DTile.updateMatrices(); // different from the Object3D#updateMatrix API
     },1000)
 ```

-For InstancedOGC3DTile objects, You only need to call instancedOgc3DTile#updateMatrix() and the gains will be much less significant.
+For InstancedOGC3DTile objects, You need to call instancedOgc3DTile#updateMatrix() and the gains will be much less significant.

 ```
 const ogc3DTile = new InstancedOGC3DTile({